top of page

 Perthes Disease effecting the hip joint

-• Thoracic and C spine full range both actively and passively with 5/5 power.
+• Thoracic and Cervical Spine: Full range both actively and passively, with 5/5 power.

-• Special Tests.
-Passive movement of his lumbar vertebrae where stiff from L1 to L5 with pain 3/5 with higher velocity movements.
+• Special Tests: Passive movement of lumbar vertebrae was stiff from L1 to L5, with pain rated at 3/5 during higher velocity movements.

-• Hip joints.
-In standing left Iliac cress higher than right.
-Range of movement limited to 90 degrees of flexion, 30 degrees of internal and external rotation for both hips.
-Only 90 degrees of hip flexion will make the top of the pedal stroke challenging.
+• Hip Joints: Notably, my left iliac crest was higher than the right.
+My range of motion was limited to 90 degrees of flexion and 30 degrees of internal and external rotation for both hips.
+This limited flexion made the top of the pedal stroke challenging.

-• Lower limb strength was 5/5 left = right but flexibility limited to 140 degrees of extension in hamstrings.
+• Lower Limb Strength: Strength was equal at 5/5 for both legs, but flexibility was limited to 140 degrees of extension in the hamstrings.

-• Leg length: Left femur is 9mm longer than right.
+• Leg Length Discrepancy: My left femur is 9mm longer than my right.

-• Despite lowering his saddle by 9mm which optimised his quad and hamstring function, both of his knees still tracked out at the top of the pedal stroke - due to the limited ROM in his hips.
+• Saddle Height: I lowered my saddle by 9mm to optimise my quadriceps and hamstring function.
+However, my knees still tracked outward at the top of the pedal stroke due to limited hip range of motion.

-• Using the handle bar stem jig we found reducing his stem length from 100mm to 70mm resolved his neck and upper back pain.
+• Stem Length: By reducing my stem length from 100mm to 70mm, I was able to alleviate my neck and upper back pain.

-• I also fitted high arch inner soles to stop his over pronation when cycling.
+• Footwear: I fitted high arch insoles to correct my over-pronation while cycling.

 Pre Fit: Knees mal-tracking due to limited hip and lumbar mobility